Twined knitting: Method

 A deep stitch is created by letting the front strand of yarn run in front while knitting one stitch with the back strand of yarn.
 If consecutive deep stitches are to be created, the strands of yarn must swap places before knitting the next stitch.

 A crook stitch involves an odd number of stitches (1 purl, 1 knit, 1 purl).
 It is created by letting the strand of yarn used to purl the first stitch run in front while knitting the next stitch.
 A row of crook stitches is called a crook row (Swedish: krokvarv).
 Knitting two subsequent crook rows, shifting the rows by one stitch, produces a chain path (Swedish: kedjegång).
 An "O" stitch is produced by knitting a crook stitch on the first row and an inverted crook stitch on top on the following row (1 knit, 1 purl, 1 knit, letting the strand of yarn that is not used to knit run in front).

 A purled deep stitch involves purling a stitch with both strands of yarn.
 Purled deep stitches can develop a structure that resembles ribbing in conventional one-end knitting.

 Decorative braids in one or multiple colours are obtained by knitting the initial row in such a way that it resembles how the final braid is to appear.
-For example, a two-coloured braid entails alternating between the two colour.
+For example, a two-coloured braid entails alternating between the two colours.
 The second row is purled, bringing the back yarn under the front yarn.
-The third row is purled, bring the back yarn over the front yarn.
+The third row is purled, bringing the back yarn over the front yarn.
 Swapping the second and third row will give a braid in the opposite direction.

 When knitting with two colours, two strands of yarn are used when the two colours are approximately of the same proportions.
 When winding two balls of differently coloured yarn, one colour is wound over the other.
 When there is a main colour and a contrasting colour, it is preferable to knit with two strands of the main coloured yarn and an additional strand of the contrasting coloured yarn.
 Long floats of the contrasting coloured yarn are avoided by catching the yarn at appropriate intervals.